timm/act/docs/about.md

 Exploring those options is intself an ineaxt process since it means trading off mulitlple design considerations.

-- **RULE**: The users of inexact alogirhms need some method to quickly explore all those options (in a multi-objective space).
+- **LESSON**: The users of inexact alogirhms need some method to quickly explore all those options (in a multi-objective space).

 ```lua